MacOS: Intel–Apple silicon transition

-Rumors of Apple shifting Macs to the ARM processors used by iOS devices began circulating as early as 2011, and ebbed and flowed throughout the 2010s.
+Rumors of Apple shifting Macs from Intel to in-house ARM processors used by iOS devices began circulating as early as 2011, and ebbed and flowed throughout the 2010s.
 Rumors intensified in 2020, when numerous reports announced that the company would announce its shift to its custom processors at WWDC.

-Apple officially announced its shift to processors designed in-house on June 22, 2020, at WWDC 2020, with the transition planned to last for two years.
-The first release of macOS to support ARM is macOS Big Sur.
+Apple officially announced its shift to processors designed in-house on June 22, 2020, at WWDC 2020, with the transition planned to last for approximately two years.
+The first release of macOS to support ARM was macOS Big Sur.
 Big Sur and later versions support Universal 2 binaries, which are applications consisting of both Intel (x86-64) and Apple silicon (AArch64) binaries; when launched, only the appropriate binary is run.
 Additionally, Intel binaries can be run on Apple silicon-based Macs using the Rosetta 2 binary translation software.
+The transition was completed at WWDC 2023 with the announcement of the Apple silicon Mac Pro, ending the transition in 3 years, slightly behind schedule.

 The change in processor architecture allows Macs with ARM processors to be able to run iOS and iPadOS apps natively.

 Features

+User interface

+The macOS user interface places a menu bar along the top edge of the screen, containing the Apple menu and application menus at the start, and status menus at the end.
+The Dock is placed along the bottom of the screen by default, and contains icons for pinned and active applications, file and folder shortcuts, minimized windows, and the Trash (or Bin).
+On most windows, the start of the title bar has three buttons resembling a horizontal traffic light, which respectively close, minimize, and resize the window.